Russia has allegedly hit the US with an unprecedented malware attack: Here's what you need to know

 FireEye also confirmed last week that it was infected with the malware and was seeing the infection in customer systems as well.

+On Monday, The Wall Street Journal said it had uncovered at least 24 companies that had installed the malicious software.
+These include tech companies Cisco, Intel, Nvidia, VMware and Belkin, according to the Journal.
+The hackers also reportedly had access to the California Department of State Hospitals and Kent State University.

-Other than FireEye and Microsoft, it isn't clear which of SolarWinds' private sector customers saw malware infections.
+It's unclear which of SolarWinds' other private sector customers saw malware infections.
 The company's customer list includes large corporations, such as AT&T, Procter & Gamble and McDonald's.
 The company also counts governments and private companies around the world as customers.
 FireEye says many of those customers were infected.

 What do we know about Russian involvement in the hack?